dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 var [int x] = ...
 ```

-Here, we infer `List<int>` for the list pattern based on the type of the element
+Here, we infer `List<int>` for the list pattern's context type schema based on
-subpattern.
+the type of the element subpattern.
 Or downwards:

 ```dart
 var <int>[x] = ...